-CARCINOGENICITY: Chromium should be considered a possible carcinogen per OSHA 29 CFR 1920.1200.
+CARCINOGENICITY: Nickel and its compounds should be considered as possible carcinogens per OSHA 29 CFR 1910.1200.

-WARNING: CALIFORNIA PROPOSITION 65: This product, when used for welding, soldering, brazing, cutting and other metal working or flame processes, produces fumes, particulates, residues and other by-products which contain chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
-WWARNING: This product contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
+\mathbb{V} WARNING: CALIFORNIA PROPOSITION 65: This product, when used for welding, soldering, brazing, cutting and other metal working or flame processes, produces fumes, particulates, residues and/or other by-products which contain chemicals known to the State of California to cause cancer and birth defects or other reproductive harm. \mathbb{V} WARNING: This product contains chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.